-Action [±] Title Description Total Funds Contributin g 1 Family engagement in school policies and decision-making -Board engagement: the bylaws for Navigator Schools Board of Directors mandate at least two parent representatives.
-Board meetings are held via Zoom so all families can participate. -Survey development and administration throughout the year to address school issues and inform discussions.
-Surveys are given to scholars, staff, and families. -Parent education and events: grade level spotlights, literacy training, parent-teacher conferences, school festivals, attendance celebrations -Communication: ParentSquare (automatic translation to home language); school website maintenance and updates \$47,923 No 2 Community engagement Engage all members of the school and local community - Navigator applied for Community Schools Implementation Grants to provide full wraparound services for families and scholars.
-Through this work we are creating partnerships within the community for social, health, and educational services for students and families \$0 No
+Action # Title Description Total Funds Contributi ng Family engagement in school policies and decision-making -Board engagement: the bylaws for Navigator Schools Board of Directors mandate at least two parent representatives.
+Board meetings are held via Zoom so all families can participateSurvey development and administration throughout the year to address school issues and inform discussions.
+Surveys are given to scholars, staff, and familiesParent education and events: grade level spotlights, literacy training, parent-teacher conferences, school festivals, attendance celebrations -Communication: ParentSquare (automatic translation to home language); school website maintenance and updates \$47,300 No

-3 Social-emotional learning -Use Valor Compass Camp framework for staff and students to foster an educational community of trust, belonging, and connection -Use morning huddles for staff and students to foster SEL -Use supplemental social-emotional learning curriculum to guide weekly SEL instruction. \$140,287 Yes 4 Student activities -Monthly Get In celebrations based on PBIS -PBIS store to incentivize positive behavior -Field Trips -After school programs and extracurricular activities utilizing ELOP funding -Culture heritage and community celebrations \$795,738 No 5 Facilities maintenance and health & safety -School leaders implement monthly walk-throughs to ensure facility is clean and safe, maintained and in good repair to promote a sense of safety and ownership within the community -Annual training around school safety (fire, earthquake and lockdown drills).
-Training is provided by outside entity of former law enforcement and fire safety officials -Review and update school safety plan annually (managed by SSC) \$669,912 No 6 Chronic absenteeism support Gilroy Prep is implementing the following actions to improve our Dashboard indicator scores for Chronic Absenteeism for the identified subgroups: English Learners, Socio-economically Disadvantaged, and Hispanic students -Attendance specialist at all school sites (GPS, HPS, WPS, not Hayward Collegiate) -All chronically absent students become focus students and are assigned a school support staff (in partnership with attendance specialist). -Home visits, which include staff members that speak the CAR student's home language -Multilingual family engagement and education nights -Transportation support on an as-needed basis (based on family needs) -Weekly attendance meetings with key school site stakeholders to track CAR data and action plan for CAR students \$110,450 No
+2 (Community engagement Engage all members of the school and local community - Navigator applied for Community Schools Implementation Grants to provide full wraparound services for families and scholars.
+Through this work we are creating partnerships within the community for social, health, and educational services for students and families \$0 No 3 8 Social-emotional learning -Use Valor Compass Camp framework for staff and students to foster an educational community of trust, belonging, and connection -Use morning huddles for staff and students to foster SEL -Use supplemental social-emotional learning curriculum to guide weekly SEL instruction. \$119,975 Yes 4 : Student activities -Monthly Get In celebrations based on PBIS -PBIS store to incentivize positive behavior -Field Trips -After school programs and extracurricular activities utilizing ELOP funding -Culture heritage and community celebrations \$504,278 No 5 Facilities maintenance and health & safety -School leaders implement monthly walk-throughs to ensure facility is clean and safe, maintained and in good repair to promote a sense of safety and ownership within the community -Annual training around school safety (fire, earthquake and lockdown drills).
+Training is provided by outside entity of former law enforcement and fire safety officials -Review and update school safety plan annually (managed by SSC) \$718,834 No

+6 Chronic absenteeism support Hollister Prep is implementing the following actions to improve our Dashboard indicator scores for Chronic Absenteeism for the identified subgroups: English Learners, Socio-economically Disadvantaged, Students with Disabilities, and Hispanic students -Attendance specialist -All chronically absent students become focus students and are assigned a school support staff (in partnership with attendance specialist) -Home visits, which include staff members that speak the CAR student's home language -Multilingual family engagement and education nights -Transportation support on an as-needed basis (based on family needs) -Weekly attendance meetings with key school site stakeholders to track CAR data and action plan for CAR students -Attendance Celebrations for students below 10% \$118,222 No --- ----------------------------- --- ----------- ----